factcast/factcast/factcast-site/documentation-docsy/content/en/Guides/read-after-write.md

 This can be done using the `factus.waitFor(mySubscribedProjection, factIdOfTheFactToWaitFor [, duration])` method.
 In order to achieve this, you'd need to return the id of the fact published to the client and make it come back for a read with this id (or a token that you asssociate with this id).
-This way, you could implement your queries to wait for model to get consistent to the change represented by the id.
+This way, you could implement your queries to wait for the model to get consistent to the change represented by the id.

 For in-depth discussion of how to use this approach,